pippachoong/bon-appetit/README.md

 - ~~profile icon next to user in recipe book /dish show page~~
 - ~~link to youtube to website~~
 - css
-- add seed: user profile
+- add seed: all dishes and recipebooks